 - 79. APRA expects that an APRA-regulated institution would, as part of its risk management framework, establish, maintain and document effective Management Information Systems (MIS) commensurate with the size, business mix and complexity of its operations. - 80.
 Effective MIS provide appropriate information at each level of management and decision-making within the APRA-regulated institution.
-Such information systems assist in the management, communication and reporting of risk issues and outcomes and assist the management of the institution to appropriately monitor and manage different material risks.
+Such information systems assists in the management, communication and reporting of risk issues and outcomes and assist the management of the institution to appropriately monitor and manage different material risks.
 The MIS would be sufficiently flexible to support decision-making during periods of stress, when the institution's risk profile may significantly change. - 81.
 APRA envisages that an APRA-regulated institution would implement controls for ensuring data in information and reporting systems is sufficiently current, accurate and complete such that data quality is adequate for timely and accurate analysis and reporting of risk.
-Internal information and reporting systems would be secure and supported by adequate business continuity and disaster recovery arrangements.7 - 82.
-A well-functioning information and reporting system would typically: - a) produce appropriate risk and compliance data and reports; - b) incorporate information that is relevant to decision-making;
+Internal information and reporting systems would be secure and supported by adequate business continuity and disaster recovery arrangements7.